 Choose Humane Activities Instead

 Tell friends and family about the realities of the elephant tourism trade, and urge everyone you know to stay away from “attractions” that fuel the industry that trades, tortures, and imprisons elephants.
-Support organizations such as Boon Lott’s Elephant Sanctuary and Friends of the Asian Elephant in Thailand, where former captive elephants are cared for and rehabilitated.
+Support organizations such as Boon Lott’s Elephant Sanctuary in Thailand, where former captive elephants are cared for and rehabilitated.
 Instead of hurting elephants by paying for a ride, you can meet the gentle giants and hear the heartwarming stories of their rescues.